VCulev/EmployeeManagementCRM/README.md

 # EmployeeManagementCRM
-This is aN Employee Management CRM built using C#, Web API and ASP .NET Core
+This is an Employee Management CRM built using C#, Web API and ASP .NET Core